bruvellu/terebratalia-wnts/wnt.md

 expression levels throughout development with a peak at the late gastrula stage (@fig:profiling).
 Unlike *sfrp1/2/5* and *dkk*, *wif* is mainly expressed in the mesoderm from gastrulation to the late larva stage (@fig:antagonists).

-In addition, we identify an ortholog of dickkopf (*dkk*) (@fig:dkk-tree), a Wnt antagonist that... [@dkk],

-*dkk* is upregulated at the late blastula stage and downregulated in the juvenile stages (@fig:profiling).

-*dkk* expression is similar to *sfrp1/2/5* except that it is restricted to the apical ectodermal domains without any mesodermal transcripts (@fig:antagonists).

 ## Intracellular components